Continuation-of-Ashford/ashford-docs/mechanics.md

 ### Psionic Disciplines

-Usage of Psionic Disciplines from the Mystic Class are considered spellcasting for the purposes of raging.
+Usage of Psionic Disciplines from the Mystic Class are considered spellcasting for the purposes of the barbarian rage feature.

 ### Skywrite